aeon-toolkit/aeon/docs/api_reference/base.md

 ## Checkpointing

 Estimators declaring `capability:checkpointing=True` can save training state and explicitly continue it.
-Initially, Arsenal supports this capability.
+Arsenal and TemporalDictionaryEnsemble support this capability.
 `fit` always starts a fresh fit; use `resume_fit` to continue a loaded checkpoint.

 ```python